 Using your Self Directed IRA For Real Estate

-Investors tired of watching their IRAs and 401(k)s ride the Wall St. roller coaster are searching for other ways to create wealth in their retirement accounts?
+Investors tired of watching their IRAs and 401(k)s ride the Wall St. roller coaster.
+They are searching for other ways to create wealth in their retirement accounts?
 If you turn to most business or financial publications or websites you will find many articles about using your self-directed IRA for real estate.
 The majority of articles written about investing with a self-directed IRA pertain to real estate as a popular choice for an alternative investment, and why wouldn’t it be.

 Using your self-directed IRA for real estate offers several advantages.
 For one, most people understand real estate.
 Many investors own a home and understand how real estate performs; they understand that real estate typically appreciates in value.
-With real estate it is unlikely, not impossible, that the value of a given property will decline to zero and the investor will lose their entire principal.
+With real estate, it is unlikely, not impossible, that the value of a given property will decline to zero and the investor will lose their entire principal.
 Compare this to stock investments.
-It is very possible to lose your entire investment in an individual stock if you are not in charge of the company, or if the company’s assets are highly leveraged.
+It is possible to lose your entire investment in an individual stock if you are not in charge of the company, or if the company’s assets are highly leveraged.

 Real estate investors like the fact that there is a physical asset they can see and touch, and in some cases exercise some control over.
 This can help curb any uneasy feelings when the market is volatile.